Daysip5272/-Independent-Study/entries/entry01-plan.md

 ## Takeaways

-Let's reflect for a moment: what general strategies could I or anyone else take away from this entry?
+Let's reflect for a moment:

 1. What I had learn is that, as we research on our new topic we learn better when we try it.
 The better way to learn comer from doing it.
-At the bigging is hard to deside on what to do but by trying and doing a topic you are interesting in makes it asier to learn.
+At the beginning is hard to decide on what to do but by trying and doing a topic you are interesting in makes it easier to learn.
-2. When it comes time to choice, choice on something that interested you and inspired you.
-Base on things you like.
+2. When it comes time to choice, choice on something that interested and inspired you.
+Base on things you enjoy doing.

-What general tips do you have for others?
+3. If something interest you just review the basic things about it; will make it easier to keep learning about it.